 Much of Petra’s appeal comes from its spectacular setting deep inside a narrow desert gorge.
-The site is accessed by walking through a kilometre long chasm (or siq), the walls of which soar 200 meters upwards.
-Petra’s most famous monument, the Treasury, appears dramatically at the end of the siq.
-The towering facade of the Treasury is only one of myriad archaeological wonders to be explored.
+The site is accessed by walking through a kilometre long chasm (or Siq), the walls of which soar 200 meters upwards.
+Petra’s most famous monument, the Treasury, appears dramatically at the end of the Siq.
+The towering facade of the Treasury is only one of the myriad archaeological wonders to be explored.

-Various walks and climbs reveal literally hundreds of buildings, tombs, baths, funerary halls, temples, arched gateways, colonnaded streets as well as a 3000 seat open air amphitheatre, a gigantic first century Nabatean Temple (the Monastery) and a modern archaeological museum, all of which can be explored at leisure.
+Various walks and climbs reveal literally hundreds of buildings, tombs, baths, funerary halls, temples, arched gateways, collonaded streets as well as a 3000 seat open-air amphitheatre, a gigantic first century Nabatean Temple (the Monastery) and a modern archaeological museum, all of which can be explored at leisure.
 A modest shrine commemorating the death of Aaron, brother of Moses, was built in the 13th century high atop mount Aaron in the Sharah range.

 The Best Views of Petra: